itsrisunny/react-christmas-effects/README.md

 ## 🌟 Contributing

-PRs welcome!
+PRs are welcome!

 Ideas:

 * 🎆 New Year mode
-* 🔊 Sound effects
+* 🔊 Optional sound effects
-* 🌙 Dark mode themes
+* 🎨 Theme customization
-* 🎨 Custom color themes
+* 🌙 Dark mode variants

 ---

 ## ❤️ Support

-If you like this package, please ⭐ the repo on GitHub and share it with the community 🎄✨
+If you like this package, please ⭐ the GitHub repo and share it with the community 🎄✨

 ---

-Happy Coding & Merry Christmas! 🎅❄️🎆
+**Happy Coding & Merry Christmas! 🎅❄️🎆**